FurryGamesIndex/games/doc/tags.en.md

 - `masturbation` Self-pleasuring.
 - `handjob` Main characters may masturbate another participant
 - `rimjob` Main characters may orally stimulating anuses
+- `paizuri` Main characters may thruste a penis in between breasts
 - `human-on-furry` Sexual activity between a humankind creature and a furry
 - `animal-on-furry` Sexual activity between a animal/non-anthro and a furry